Sunnyvale, California: 1800s

-In 1843, Rancho Pastoria de las Borregas was granted to Francisco Estrada and his wife Inez Castro.
+In 1843, Rancho Pastoria de las Borregas was granted to Francisco Estrada and his wife, Inez Castro.
 Portions of the land given in this grant later developed into the cities of Mountain View and Sunnyvale.
-Two years later, in 1844, another land grant was provided to Lupe Yñigo, one of the few Native Americans to hold land grants.
-His land grant was first called Rancho Posolmi, named in honor of a village of the Ohlone that once stood in the area.
+In 1844, a land grant was provided to Lupe Yñigo, one of the few Native Americans to hold land grants.
+It was first called Rancho Posolmi, in honor of a village of the Ohlone that once stood in the area.

-Martin Murphy Jr. came to California with his father as part of the Stephens–Townsend–Murphy Party in 1844.
-In 1850, Martin Murphy Jr. bought 4894 acre of Rancho Pastoria de las Borregas for $12,500.
+Martin Murphy Jr. came to California with the Murphy family as part of the Stephens–Townsend–Murphy Party in 1844.
+In 1850, he bought 4894 acre of Rancho Pastoria de las Borregas for $12,500.
 Murphy established a wheat farm and ranch named Bay View.
-Murphy had the first wood-frame house in Santa Clara County; it was shipped from New England.
-In 1861, The San Francisco and San Jose Rail Road was allowed by Martin Murphy Jr. to lay tracks on Bay View and established Murphy's Station.
+He had the first wood-frame house in Santa Clara County; it was shipped from New England.
+In 1861, Murphy allowed the San Francisco and San Jose Rail Road to lay tracks on Bay View and establish Murphy's Station.
 Lawrence's Station was later established on the southern edge of Bay View.
 When Murphy died in 1884, the land was divided among his heirs.
-Parcels of the Murphy land were sold starting in 1900 to real estate developer Walter Crossman.
+Parcels of the land were sold starting in 1900 to real estate developer Walter Crossman.
 The Bay View House was demolished in 1961, but was reconstructed in 2008 as the Sunnyvale Heritage Park Museum.

 In the 1870s, small fruit orchards replaced many large wheat farms, because wheat farming turned uneconomical due to county and property tax laws, imports and soil degradation.
-In 1871, Dr. James M. Dawson and his wife Eloise (née Jones) established the first commercial fruit cannery in the county.
+In 1871, James M. Dawson and his wife, Eloise (née Jones), established the first commercial fruit cannery in the county.
 Fruit agriculture for canning soon became a major industry in the county.
 The invention of the refrigerated rail car further increased the viability of an economy based upon fruit.
 The fruit orchards became so prevalent that in 1886, the San Jose Board of Trade called Santa Clara County the "Garden of the World".

-In the 1880s, Chinese workers made up roughly one third of the farm labor in Santa Clara County.
-This percentage reduced over time after the Chinese Exclusion Act was passed.
-In the following decade, the 1890s, many immigrants from Italy, the Azores, Portugal, and Japan arrived to work in the orchards.
+In the 1880s, Chinese workers made up roughly a third of the farm labor in Santa Clara County.
+This proportion declined after the Chinese Exclusion Act was passed.
+In the 1890s, many immigrants from Italy, the Azores, Portugal, and Japan arrived to work in the orchards.

-In 1897, real estate developer Walter Everett Crossman bought 200 acre of orchard land from Patrick Murphy to organize and develop the town, which he named Encinal.
+In 1897, Crossman bought 200 acre of orchard land from Patrick Murphy to organize and develop the town, which he named Encinal.
 He advertised the area as "Beautiful Murphy" and later, in the 1900s, as "the City of Destiny".

 In February 1899, Encina School District was established.
-The town's first schoolhouse, Encina School was constructed at a cost of $4,000 and opened in September 1899.
+The town's first schoolhouse, Encina School, was constructed at a cost of $4,000 and opened in September 1899.
 Previously, the closest school had been in Mountain View.